-People from around the world flock to Orlando for many reasons, one of them being the year-round sunny weather.
-Here in Orlando, homeowners know that it’s the nicest time of year to be out and about, enjoying our yards, parks and outdoor spaces.
-That’s one reason that spring is a good excuse to take a closer look at your biggest investment—your home—to ensure you are doing what you can to take advantage of your biggest investment.
+People worldwide flock to Orlando for many reasons, one being the year-round sunny weather.
+Here in Orlando, homeowners know that it’s the most excellent time of year to enjoy our yards, parks, and outdoor spaces.
+That’s one reason spring is a perfect excuse to take a closer look at your most significant investment—your home—to ensure you do what you can to take advantage of your most important investment.

 Orlando Homeowners Guide for Spring 2017

-Orlando homeowners has grown to depend on ABC Home & Commercial Services to keep their property free of pests.
+Orlando homeowners have grown to depend on ABC Home & Commercial Services to keep their property free of pests.
 Our skilled and knowledgeable technicians treat your home as they would their own and do anything they can to be helpful.
-As an extension of this philosophy, ABC has created an Orlando Homeowners Guide for Spring 2017 to provide useful resources for both your indoor and outdoor spaces.
+As an extension of this philosophy, ABC has created an Orlando Homeowners Guide for Spring 2017 to provide valuable resources for indoor and outdoor spaces.